PBCAR/PThelper_Archive/README.md

 i)  The pre-processing stage of the raw data;

-ii)  The calculation of elasticity and derived indicators stage via curve-fitting;
+ii)  The calculation of alpha and derived indicators stage via curve-fitting;

 iii)  The index-level variable management; and